 While it’s really best to plan a trip to Kauai in 7 days (or more), you can totally do a whirlwind tour by island hopping from another Hawaiian island.

-If you’re going to do a Kauai day trip, try to get one of the first flights in the morning and one of the last flights in the evening to maximize your time.
+If you’re visiting Kauai for a day trip, try to get one of the first flights in the morning and one of the last in the evening to maximize your time.

-I suggest making your ultimate list of what to do in Kauai and then narrow it down to just 1 or 2 items.
+I suggest making your ultimate list of things to do in Kauai and then narrowing it down to just one or two items.

 You won’t be able to do all the Kauai activities in just a day, especially if some are half-day or full-day adventures.

-What I recommend is trying to find things you can only do in Kauai (like seeing Waimea Canyon, driving up to Hanalei, or going sugar cane tubing.)
+I recommend finding things you can only do in Kauai (like seeing Waimea Canyon, driving up to Hanalei, or going sugar cane tubing.)

 Another idea is just to enjoy visiting a different island, tasting Wailua Shave Ice, going snorkeling, and eating at the popular Tahiti Nui.